MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **source_inbox** - Tells us the source inbox, such as whether it was a focused or other inbox

-- **thread_id** - The thread id of the conversation being replied to or forwarded from to help us detect issues related to a specific thread
+- **thread_id** - The thread ID of the conversation being replied to or forwarded from to help us detect issues related to a specific thread

 #### meeting.call.to.action